oils-for-unix/oils/doc/oil-language-tour.md

 - [Oil Language Idioms](idioms.html) - Oil side-by-side with shell.
 - [Oil Language Influences](language-influences.html) - In addition to shell,
   Python, and JavaScript, Oil is influenced by Ruby, Perl, Awk, PHP, and more.
+- [Oil Language Warts](warts.html) docuemnts syntax that may be surprising.
 - *A Tour of the Oil project*.
 TODO: Describe Oil, OSH, oven, the shell runtime, headless shell, etc.